nodejs/node/doc/api/modules.md

    a.
 Parse DIR/name/package.json, and look for "exports" field.
    b.
 If "exports" is null or undefined, GOTO 3.
    c.
 Find the longest key in "exports" that the subpath starts with.
    d.
-If no such key can be found, throw "not exported".
+If no such key can be found, throw "not found".
    e.
 If the key matches the subpath entirely, return DIR/name/${exports[key]}.
    f.
 If either the key or exports[key] do not end with a slash (`/`),
-      throw "not exported".
+      throw "not found".
    g.
 Return DIR/name/${exports[key]}${subpath.slice(key.length)}.
 3. return DIR/X
 ```